What is a debt management plan?

 It is a great option for those who have short term financial difficulties but have enough spare to make some repayments, once their monthly financial commitments are met.
 If you think it will be difficult to make repayments it may be worth considering a formal option such as an IVA.

-Which debts can be paid through a debt management plan?
+Which debts can be paid through a debt payment plan?

 Debts are divided into priority and non-priority debts, with priority debts having the most serious consequences if they remain unpaid.
 Priority debts include; mortgage or rent payments, utility payments, council tax arrears, maintenance payments, income tax or VAT arrears and TV licence arrears.
 A DMP can be arranged for unsecured (non-priority) debts such as; store cards, credit card debts, overdrafts and personal loans.

-Many debt management plans do not include priority debts, which will mean these will need to be paid before an arrangement can be made.
+Many debt management programs do not include priority debts, which will mean these will need to be paid before an arrangement can be made.
 Although, there are some debt management companies which will include priority debts in your monthly DMP repayment figure.
-The payments you make will be used to clear any overdue priority payments first, before the payments are passed to your overdue unsecure debts.
+The payments you make will be used to clear any overdue priority payments first, before the payments are passed to your overdue unsecured debts.

-” Creditors tend to look favourably on DMP’s as you are showing a willingness to pay your debts in full, without the need for more formal debt management services.
+- Creditors tend to look favourably on DMP’s as you are showing a willingness to pay your debts in full, without the need for more formal debt management services.

 The disadvantages of a debt management plan

-The main disadvantages which may impact you from entry into a debt management plan are:
+The main disadvantages which may impact you from entry into a debt management plan online are:

 How do debt management plans work?